cosmic-zip/maidz/README.md

 `$ sudo snort`

 Snort should automatically start on reboot.
 If you want to check out snort's rules take a look at: /etc/ snort/rules To take a look at snorts warnings:
-`$ sudo geany /var/log/snort/alert`
+`$ sudo vim /var/log/snort/alert`

 Snort will historically list all the events it logged.
-There you will ﬁnd nice entries like this...
+There you will find nice entries like this...
 [**] [1:2329:6] MS-SQL probe response overflow attempt [**]
 [Classification: Attempted User Privilege Gain] [Priority: 1] [Xref => [url]http://www.securityfocus.com/bid/9407][/url]

-...and will thank the ﬂying teapot that you happen to use #! wink
+...and will thank the flying teapot that you happen to use #! wink

 ### RKHunter